Google AdSense provides a way for publishers to earn money from their online content.

 It’s also likely due to the presence of Yandex, a competitor search engine to Google, which has an overwhelming majority share of the market in that corner of the world.

 In similar markets, where Google doesn’t have a majority share of search, like Japan and South Korea (where Yahoo Japan and Naver are the locals’ search engines of choice), we also see discounted CPCs from Google (much as here, in the US, Bing has cheaper CPCs).

 South and Central America, Africa, and much of the Middle East have CPCs far below the US average.

-While this is for several economic reasons and limited internet penetration in these regions, a growth factor is the rising number of users who are accessing the internet and Google on their smartphones.
+While this is for several economic reasons and limited internet penetration in these regions, a growth factor is the rising number of users accessing the internet and Google.

-Internationally, mobile CPCs are generally cheaper than desktop CPCs, so a successful mobile strategy is an increasingly critical role in converting these international users.
+Internationally, mobile CPCs are generally cheaper than desktop CPCs, so a successful mobile strategy is increasingly critical in converting these international users.

-To see complete details of the CPC of each country with respect to the USA please click on the link under the courtesy section.
+To see complete details of the CPC of each country concerning the USA please click on the link under the courtesy section.

-Is it not an innovative idea, that instead of restricting CPC to location, AdSense should be restricted to the financial status of the person clicking on the ads banners?
+Is it not an innovative idea that instead of restricting CPC to location, AdSense should be restricted to the person’s financial status clicking on the ads banners?

-For example, if Mukesh Ambani clicks on an ad banner, while located in India then the website owner shall get more revenue compared to a jobless man in the USA.
+For example, if Mukesh Ambani clicks on an ad banner while located in India, the website owner shall get more revenue than a jobless man in the USA.